chenyan23d/PERNet/README.md

 ## 1. Repository

-*   This repository provides the official implementation of "***Enhanced Camouflaged Object Detection: A Perception-Enhancement-Refinement Framework***" (Currently submitted to The Visual Computer).
+*   This repository provides the official implementation of "***Enhanced Camouflaged Object Detection: A Perception-Enhancement-Refinement Framework***" .
 *   The code implements the proposed Perception-Enhancement-Refinement framework.
 If this work contributes to your research, we would appreciate a citation to our manuscript.

 ## 2. Environment Configuration